brianzhou13/instagram-followers-bot/README.md

 # instagram-followers-bot

 ---

 # Our Edits:

 ### Added Functionality:

 * [ ] Have this script run autonomously.
 So we execute it, and then the program knows when to kickoff the scraping function
 * [ ] Add in a cron/section that'll check when to remove/unfollow certain followers
     - We should unfollow the users that don't follow us back.
 This way, our profile seems more even.
     - This'll require us to read from a database or a store.
 I'm thinking mongo.
+        - By doing it mongo, we can probably add in additional metadata behind the users we are following.
+For example, we can capture the hashtag for the run, date when we followed them, etc. There is the chance that this is useless...

 ---

 Functionality:

 - **Info**: Show report